danzure/azurerm-templates/azure-sandbox/README.md

 ## Getting Started

-To deploy the `Azure Sandbox` environment using this Terraform configuration, follow these steps:
+To deploy the `Azure Sandbox` environment using this Terraform configuration, follow these basic steps:

-1. Clone this repository to your local machine.
+1. Install the Terraform CLI
-2. Install Terraform if you haven't already.
+2. Create a clone of this repository to your local machine
-3. Configure your Azure credentials.
+3. Login & configure your Azure credentials
-4. Customize the `variables.tf` file to suit your own envrionment(s)
+4. Customize the `variables.tf` file to suit your own envrionment.
 5. Run `terraform init` to initialize the configuration.
 6. Run `terraform plan` to review the planned changes.
-7. Run `terraform apply` to deploy the AVD solution.
+7. Run `terraform apply` to deploy the Azure Sandbox
 8. Troubleshoot & perform any additional required configuration.

-For more information please see the following: `https://developer.hashicorp.com/terraform/tutorials` & `https://learn.microsoft.com/en-us/azure/virtual-desktop/`
+For more detailed information, please see the following: `https://developer.hashicorp.com/terraform/tutorials/azure-get-started/install-cli`, `https://developer.hashicorp.com/terraform/tutorials`

 ## Contributing